 Day 15: Or, soak up the sun and sweat it out.

-Taking a warm weather vacation in the new year?
+You're halfway through your 30-day workout plan — keep up the great work!
+Taking a warm weather vacation this year?
 No problem.
 Make the most of it by finding a creative way to work out, like surfing, stand-up paddle boarding, or even body surfing.
-Keep it going — you’re halfway there!

 Day 16: Rest and rejuvenate with a gentle stretching session.